 I can’t believe Earthworm Jim is eighteen years old.
 That’s not groovy.
 I haven’t played the game in forever, but I burned many hours playing the first two games back in junior high.
 Jim has since fallen on some hard times, but Mezco has him back in the spotlight this summer.

-For me, the appeal of Earthworm Jim was a mix of the ridiculousness and satire.
+For me, the appeal of Earthworm Jim was a mix of it’s ridiculousness and satire.
 Jim was your run-of-the-mill earthworm when this futuristic cybernetic suit fell out of the sky, landed on him, and makes him into the hero we know and love.
 He immediately runs afoul of the psychotic crow bounty hunter, Psy-Crow, who had been paid to steal the suit for Queen Slug-for-a-Butt.
 The evil queen becomes Jim’s primary nemesis and ideally his future sister-in-law should he win the heart of Princess What’s-Her-Name.
 If you’re not already sold from that, I can get into Bob the Killer Goldfish, Evil the Cat, and Professor Monkey-For-A-Head.
 Sometimes, I think those games were made for me…

 Anyway, so toy collector, right?
 Earthworm Jim also represents one of my first real forays into complete and utter toy collecting disappointment.
 It was the 90s, so the action figure line consisted heavily of Jim variants, but Playmates did manage two supporting cast members and three villains in the first wave.
 I never enjoyed Playmates habit of not painting accessories, but the toy line was otherwise awesome.
 At first.